Conflict of interest: Government officials

 This $3 billion translates into $41 per household per year.
-This is in essence a tax collected by a nongovernmental agency: It is a cost imposed on consumers by governmental decisions, but never considered in any of the standard data on tax collections.
+This is, in essence, a tax collected by a nongovernmental agency.
+It is a cost imposed on consumers by governmental decisions, but never considered in any standard tax collection data.

-Stern notes that sugar interests contributed $2.6 million to political campaigns, representing well over $1,000 return for each $1 contributed to political campaigns.
+Stern notes that sugar interests contributed $2.6 million to political campaigns, representing well over a $1,000 return for each $1 contributed to political campaigns.
 This, however, does not include the cost of lobbying.
-Lessig cites six different studies that consider the cost of lobbying with campaign contributions on a variety of issues considered in Washington, D.C.
-These studies produced estimates of the anticipated return on each $1 invested in lobbying and political campaigns that ranged from $6 to $220.
+Lessig cites six studies that consider the cost of lobbying with campaign contributions on various issues considered in Washington, D.C.
+These studies produced estimates of the anticipated return on each $1 invested in lobbying and political campaigns ranging from $6 to $220.
 Lessig notes that clients who pay tens of millions of dollars to lobbyists typically receive billions.

-Lessig insists that this does not mean that any legislator has sold their vote.
-One of several possible explanations Lessig gives for this phenomenon is that the money helped elect candidates more supportive of the issues pushed by the big money spent on lobbying and political campaigns.
+Lessig insists that this does not mean any legislator has sold their vote.
+One of the possible explanations Lessig gives for this phenomenon is that the money helped elect candidates who were more supportive of the issues pushed by the large amount of money spent on lobbying and political campaigns.
 He notes that if any money perverts democracy, it is the large contributions beyond the budgets of citizens of ordinary means; small contributions from common citizens have long been considered to support democracy.

-When such large sums become virtually essential to a politician's future, it generates a substantive conflict of interest contributing to a fairly well-documented distortion of the nation's priorities and policies.
+When such large sums become virtually essential to a politician's future, it generates a substantive conflict of interest, contributing to a fairly well-documented distortion of the nation's priorities and policies.

-Beyond this, governmental officials, whether elected or not, often leave public service to work for companies affected by legislation they helped enact or companies they used to regulate or companies affected by legislation they helped enact.
+Beyond this, whether elected or not, governmental officials often leave public service to work for companies affected by legislation they helped enact or companies they used to regulate.
 This practice is called the "revolving door".
 Former legislators and regulators are accused of (a) using inside information for their new employers or (b) compromising laws and regulations in hopes of securing lucrative employment in the private sector.
 This possibility creates a conflict of interest for all public officials whose future may depend on the revolving door.

 Finance industry and elected officials

-Conflicts of interest among elected officials is part of the story behind the increase in the percent of US corporate domestic profits captured by the finance industry depicted in that accompanying figure.
+Conflicts of interest among elected officials are part of the story behind the increase in the percentage of U.S. corporate domestic profits captured by the finance industry (depicted in the accompanying figure).